drupesh2008/Decipher/README.md

 Sign Language Translator using TensorFlow,OpenCV &amp; NLP.

 **IDEA:**
-The idea is to build an Android application that can convert sign language into text as well as speech and translate it into user’s preferred language.
+The idea is to build an application that can convert sign language into text.The input alphabets are feeded through WebCam and are processed to form text.